 Overview for Property Managers

 GuestReady has prepared an Essential Guide to Short-Term Rentals in Porto outlining the three main steps to help you obtain your Licença de Alojamento Local (short-term rental licence).

 Before you start renting out your property on the short-term rental market in Portugal, you have to apply for a licence to operate as an Alojamento Local.
 This legislation was put into force in 20141 and can be processed at the local Câmara Municipal through the Balcão Único Eletrónico.

-On the 10th of July 2019, Porto City Council voted on new rules and regulations for its containment area in the city.
 This guide reflects the latest updates.
 The Council voted in favour of suspending all registrations of new Alojamento Locals (short-term rentals) licences in ‘Conditioned Containment Area’ (areas where there is a pressure level of 50% or more).
 This includes Porto’s historic centre and Bonfilm as well as some of the cities most popular streets such as Alfândega, Lóios, Mouzinho da Silveira, Flores, Aliados, Santa Catarina and Rua do Almada.